How to Display WordPress Popup on Link/Button Click

 Advance Shortcode

-This shortcode allows you to make elements besides a link trigger an optin display such as images, call-to-action buttons, videos and even shortcodes from other plugins that output some form of content.
+This shortcode allows you to trigger an optin display using elements other than a link, such as images, call-to-action buttons, videos, and even shortcodes from other plugins that output some form of content.

-Say you want to make a button or an image trigger an opt-in form display when clicked, here’s how the advance shortcode can be used.
+If you want to make a button or an image trigger an opt-in form display when clicked, the advance shortcode can be used.

 Button: